eclipse-tractusx/item-relationship-service/docs/arc42.md

 ##### application.yml

 If you build the IRS yourself, you can modify the application.yml config that is shipped with the IRS.
 This file contains all possible config entries for the application.
-Once the Docker image has been built, these values can only be overwritten using the Spring external config mechanism (see <https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-external-config.html),> e.g. by mounting a config file in the right path or using environment variables.
+Once the Docker image has been built, these values can only be overwritten using the Spring Boot externalized configuration mechanism, e.g. by mounting a config file in the right path or using environment variables.

 ##### Helm Chart

-The most relevant config properties are exposed as environment variables and must be set in the Helm chart so the application can run at all.
+The most relevant config properties are exposed as environment variables and must be set in the [Helm](https://helm.sh/) chart so the application can run at all.
 Check the IRS Helm chart in Git for all available variables.

 ### Disaster-Recovery

 #### Ephemeral components

 All components in the IRS deployment not listed in the persistent components section below are considered ephemeral and are easily replaced in a disaster scenario.
 All deployment components are described using Helm charts, which can be used to restore the deployment with the Docker images.
 Should the Docker images go missing, they can be restored by executing the build pipelines for the corresponding version tag of the component.

 #### Persistent components